 – Product description as displayed to the customer

 – Cardholder’s statement/mail stating his withdrawal of chargeback (if applicable)

-The chargeback is recorded in the Dispute Resolution Center in your Instamojo dashboard where you can communicate with the customer and resolve issues resulting in the customer to retract the chargeback.
+The chargeback is recorded in the Dispute Resolution Center in your Instamojo dashboard.
+It is where you can communicate with the customer and resolve issues resulting in the customer retracting the chargeback.